Deadline: March 29, 2019

 - Species identification and wildlife capture/handling experience

 3. Gather all your curriculum vitae (resume)

 4. Respond to the confirmation email with your resume/CV and references.

 6. NOTE: You will only be contacted IF you were selected for an interview no later than May 1.
 Please understand that we are terribly busy.
 Be patient.

 7. DO NOT CALL OUR HOTLINE.
 This is for wildlife calls ONLY.
 The internship program coordinator works at another office.

 WILDNorth’s staff thanks you for your interest in our volunteer internship program.
-All applicants will go through an application, screening and interview process followed by orientation, in class training and onsite training to be successful in their position.
+All successful applicants will go through an application, screening, and interview process followed by orientation, in class training and onsite training.